ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/causes/index.rst

 Residual YLDs
 ^^^^^^^^^^^^^

 For less common diseases and their sequelae, GBD may not currently estimate disease prevalence and YLDs, and have thus been included in residual categories.
-For these residual categories, we estimate YLDs by multiplying the residual YLL estimates by the ratio of YLDs to YLLs from the estimates Level 3 causes in the same disease category that were explicitly modelled.
+For these residual categories, we estimate YLDs by multiplying the residual YLL estimates by the ratio of YLDs to YLLs from the estimates of Level 3 causes in the same disease category that were explicitly modelled.
 This scaling is done for each country-sex-year.

 Incidence- vs. Prevalence-Based YLDs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^